sirkon/go-format/README.md

 dep ensure -add github.com/sirkon/go-format
 ```

+### Rationale behind
+In analytical systems you need to deal with time intervals.
+This formatter helps to achieve this right at the configuration
+file level.

 ### Examples

 ##### Positional parameters, you can use `${1}`, `${2}` to address specific parameter (by number)